-It’s time to demystify and demyth the bike fitting world.
-BikeFit interviews professional fitters, athletes, coaches, manufacturers, and researchers about a multitude of topics in fitting.
+Demystify and demyth the bike fitting.
+The experts at BikeFit interview professional fitters, athletes, coaches, manufacturers, and researchers about a multitude of topics to completely geek-out on bike fitting.

 In Ep.
 6, I was invited by renowned bike fitter Happy Freedman from the Hospital for Special Surgery in New York City to join a talk with a group of fitters from around the country where he attempted to answer the question, “What is bike fitting?”
 In our conversation, some of the visiting fitters from New York, Connecticut, New Jersey, Tennessee, Kansas get the opportunity to share their thoughts and ask Happy questions about fit.
 He describes the current state of bike fitting, where he feels the focus should be and the future of fitting.

 In Ep.
 5, I speak with CEO and founder of G8 Performance, David Lee.
 He is a consummate foot specialist who’s been running an orthotic insole company for 7 years.
 He focuses on on the foot as a microcosm of its own rather than the belief that the “foot is just a lever.”

 We discuss the dangers of current footwear, how they significantly impact and injure the feet and the imperative need to promote movement and blood flow within the foot during any type of athletic activity.

 In Episode 4, I spoke with professional fitter and elite trainer, Jerry Gerlich.
 When we connected for our pre-meeting, I sincerely wanted to describe Jerry as the “MacGyver” of bike fitting with his cavalcade of intricate and sometimes odd tools and his solution-focused philosophy that endeavors for answers in non-traditional formats, but as we traversed his bike fitting journey, two main topics arose: watch and listen.